A community of ideas and innovation.

 Based on 2010 statistics, 1 in 2 men and 1 in 3 women are at risk of developing cancer before the age of 85.* In 2012, more than 43,000 Australians died from cancer, with blood cancers accounting for 20% of these deaths.
 While there are many risk factors including gender, age, lifestyle, exercise and genetics, a collaborative and holistic approach to cancer and health research is the key to improving treatments and finding possible cures.

-From mid-2015, UniSA has been building a new $247m health and research facility to support a collaborative and holistic approach to health research.
-The new University of South Australia Cancer Research Institute, opening in 2018, is an integral part of Adelaide’s BioMed City on North Terrace, opening up a number of new cancer research, teaching and community engagement opportunities.
+In mid-2015, UniSA began building a new $247m health and research facility to support a collaborative and holistic approach to health research.
+The new University of South Australia Cancer Research Institute opened in 2018, and is an integral part of Adelaide’s BioMed City on North Terrace, opening up a number of new cancer research, teaching and community engagement opportunities.

 For more information on building design, view the Design Presentation.